Bahrain temporarily stops Dubai, Sharjah flights over virus

-DUBAI, United Arab Emirates (AP) — The tiny island nation of Bahrain suspended flights to the world’s busiest airport for international travel in Dubai on Tuesday over fears about the spread of a new virus.
+DUBAI, United Arab Emirates (AP) — The tiny island nation of Bahrain suspended flights on Tuesday to the world’s busiest airport for international travel in Dubai over fears about the spread of the new virus.

 The move by Bahrain, a small island off the coast of Saudi Arabia, suggested its monarchy had doubts about screenings of incoming passengers in Dubai and nearby Sharjah in the United Arab Emirates.
 It said the ban was immediate and would last at least 48 hours.

 Bahrain counted its first case of the coronavirus that causes the COVID-19 illness on Monday in a school bus driver who transited Dubai while coming from Iran.
+Later, it confirmed a second case, also a traveler from Iran via Dubai.

 Dubai International Airport did not immediately respond to a request for comment.
 Officials at Sharjah’s airport could not be immediately reached.